2018–19 Stoke City F.C. season

 The 2018–19 season was Stoke City's 102nd season in the Football League, and the 42nd in the second tier.

-Following last season's relegation from the Premier League, Stoke replaced Paul Lambert with Gary Rowett who was tasked with mounting a promotion challenge.
+Following the previous season's relegation from the Premier League, Stoke replaced Paul Lambert with Gary Rowett who was tasked with mounting a promotion challenge.
 Inevitably there were a large number of departures and new arrivals during the summer, Stoke spending over £30 million on Benik Afobe, Sam Clucas, Peter Etebo, Tom Ince and James McClean.
 However Stoke made a bad start to the campaign losing against Leeds United, Wigan Athletic and West Bromwich Albion.
 Stoke struggled to close the gap on the play-off positions despite going on a ten-game unbeaten run of which six were draws and ended 2018 in mid-table.
 Rowett was sacked at the beginning of January 2019 and was replaced by Luton Town's Nathan Jones.

 Despite an early victory over Leeds United it soon became apparent that a squad re-build would be required so Jones experimented with his squad for the remainder of the campaign with Stoke eventually finishing in 16th position after drawing a record 22 times (of which nine were 0–0).